cu/silicon/README.md

 ## Refine Tests

-The `tests` directory contains functional test that were deemed the most important.
+The `tests` directory contains functional tests that were deemed the most important.
 But they could be better organized and optimized/flexible.
 Code coverage is not likely very high.
 Some tests are lacking or missing because I was not able to work out the right way to test certain things.